 To ensure that people receive the nutrients that they need to stay healthy, it is important that they take proper care of their digestive systems.
 This isn’t a complicated process, but it may require some changes to regular habits.

 Losing excess weight to achieve and maintain a healthy body weight is one way to improve digestion.
 People can adopt a healthy eating regimen by avoiding foods that are fried and high in fat.
 Instead, they should eat fiber-rich foods like plenty of vegetables.
 When eating meat, they should select lean cuts and reduce the fat on poultry by removing the skin.
+Eating fermented foods will help to promote healthy digestion.
 Drinking plenty of water to stay hydrated and avoiding alcohol consumption is also helpful.
 Healthy eating and a healthy body weight will help the digestive process and decrease potential bowel problems.

 Exercising for 30 minutes, five days a week will reduce instances of constipation.
 Stopping smoking and reducing stress are two more ways to safeguard digestive health.
 Both smoking and stress affect the digestive system in several, negative ways.
 Smoking, for example, may cause conditions such as cancer of the pancreas or esophagus.

 - Avoiding Digestive Health Problems

 - Ten Steps to Build and Maintain Digestive Health

 - Digestive Health – Keeping Your Digestive System Healthy (PDF)